L.J. Collier showing progress, but Seahawks draft class hitting bumps as regular season approaches

 Here’s a look at each of the Seahawks’ 2019 draft picks and their current stats, in order of their drafting:

 Defensive end L.J.
 Collier (first round): As noted, he has not practiced in more than three weeks.
 The team hoped he would play substantially from Day 1 at the team’s strongside defensive end spot and also inside in the nickel.
 Thursday showed maybe that can still happen by Week 1, even if missing the bulk of training camp figures to mean he’ll need some time to get fully acclimated.
-At the time Collier was injured, Carroll cautioned that it was hard to know exactly when he would be back saying it’s “a little bit unusual at the upper part of his foot. … It’s a rare sprain.”
+At the time Collier was injured, Carroll cautioned that it was hard to know exactly when he would be back saying it’s a “rare sprain.”

 Safety Marquise Blair (second round): The former Utah star generated a lot of discussion with an event-filled opener against Denver.
 But Carroll also said later that Blair was still in the process of earning the team’s trust, especially in showing he would run the defense as called.
 He then suffered back spasms against the Vikings that held him to 16 snaps before he was carted off.
 He did not practice Wednesday but was present during the portion of practice open to the media Thursday, though it was unclear how much he practiced.
 Pro Football Focus has Blair as the team’s lowest-graded defender so far at 38.4.

-Wide receiver DK Metcalf (second round): After playing 26 snaps in the opener and making one catch for eight yards, the highly-hyped Ole Miss product missed the second game and had knee surgery Tuesday.
-Carroll said minimal damage was found and didn’t rule out that Metcalf could be ready for the Bengals.
+Wide receiver DK Metcalf (second round): After playing 26 snaps in the opener and making one catch for 8 yards, the highly-hyped Ole Miss product missed the second game and had knee surgery Tuesday.
+Carroll said minimal damage was found and didn’t rule out that Metcalf could be ready for the opener.
 But in the best-case scenario he’s likely to be limited early on.

-Linebacker Cody Barton (third round): Barton battled a groin injury early in camp but is now full-to and has played 48 snaps in two games with nine tackles, tied for the second-most on the team behind the 13 of Austin Calitro.
+Linebacker Cody Barton (third round): Barton battled a groin injury early in camp but is now full-go and has played 48 snaps in two games with nine tackles, tied for the second-most on the team behind the 13 of Austin Calitro.

-Wide receiver Gary Jennings (fourth round): Jennings battled a hamstring injury in the spring but is also full-to now — he’s played 51 snaps in two games.
-But Jennings has yet to make on three targets.
+Wide receiver Gary Jennings (fourth round): Jennings battled a hamstring injury in the spring but is also full-go now — he’s played 51 snaps in two games.
+But Jennings has yet to make a catch on three targets.
 His status as a fourth-rounder, though, appears to have him safe for making the roster.

 Offensive lineman Phil Haynes (fourth round): The former Wake Forest star worked at times with the first team at left guard during some of the offseason program.
-But Haynes has yet to practice having been played on the Physically Unable to Perform (PUP) list prior to camp after having sports hernia surgery.
+But Haynes has yet to practice having been played on the physically unable to perform (PUP) list prior to camp after having sports hernia surgery.
 Carroll said this week that Haynes is progressing but didn’t offer a specific ETA for his return.
 “He’s running and doing some stuff now that gets him closer,’’ Carroll said.
 “He hasn’t quite got where we want yet, but it’s a race to the opener if he can make it or not.
-The fact that it’s coming up to next week has got to be hard for him.
-We have really high hopes for him.’’
+The fact that it’s coming up to next week has got to be hard for him.”

 Safety Ugo Amadi (fourth round): The former Oregon star has been one of the preseason standouts with a team-high-tying three tackles on special teams and also making two tackles with a pass defenses in 53 snaps in two games.
 He’s been working at both free safety and the nickel corner spot and could get more time at nickel in the final two preseason games as the Seahawks look to make some decisions about a position that remains wide open.